Table of Contents

 - Caching: Redis speeds up frequent reads, sessions, queues.

-Use ORMs (Prisma, TypeORM, Sequelize) or query builders to manage schemas and migrations.
-When choosing, compare SQL vs NoSQL databases based on data shape, queries, and growth plans.
+Use ORMs such as Prisma, TypeORM, or Sequelize, or use query builders to manage schemas and migrations.
+When choosing, compare SQL and NoSQL databases based on data structure, query requirements, and growth plans.

 Popular Full-Stack Tech Stacks